QuiltServerTools/Ledger/docs/parameters.md

 An easy way to remember the difference between `before:1d` and `after:1d` is to think about it like this.
 If you go back in time 1 day, do you want everything that happened `before` then or `after` then.
 Usually you want `after`.

+### Rollback Status
+Key - `rolledBack:`
+Value - `true` or `false`
+Negative Allowed - `No`
+Multiple Allowed - `No`
+Example - `rolledBack:true`

+This parameter allows you to filter by rollback state.
+If true, then it will only show results that have already been rolled back.
+If false, then it will only show results that have not been rolled back.